When to visit

 Our Museum is free to visit and open to all!

-You'll find us on the ground floor of the RPS London Office (ring the bell on the left-hand side to come in).
+You'll find us on the ground floor of the RPS London Office.
+How do you get in?
+Read our Visitor Guide.

 If you have any access requirements, we would be happy to discuss them before your visit to make it as enjoyable as possible.